cWeninger1/sololedger-privacy/privacy-policy.md

 # Privacy Policy for SoloLedger

-**Effective Date:** [Insert Date]
+**Effective Date:** [8/4/25]

-SoloLedger ("we", "our", or "us") is committed to protecting your privacy.
+SoloLedger is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and disclose your information when you use our app.

 ---